DigiScore/digiscore.github.io/pages/Impact_case_study_Open_Orchestra.md

 •	Immersive Experience: The immersive narrative score project transformed musical creativity by integrating narrative and visual elements, making complex musical ideas more accessible to a wider audience.

 •	Inclusive Practices: Efforts to engage SEND (Special Educational Needs and Disabilities) children and others through non-traditional methods and digital scores indicate a transformative approach to inclusivity in music education and performance.

 •	Audience Engagement: By providing an immersive experience, the project transformed the way audiences engage with music, making it more captivating and memorable.

 •	Evolving Techniques: The gradual development from initial ideas to more refined performances, as seen through weekly sessions and feedback loops, illustrates the transformative journey of both the project and its participants.

 •	Educational Impact: The process of creating and performing "Journey" was a transformative learning experience for the musicians, inspiring them to discover music in unconventional places and contexts.

 Although not directly involved in the research case study, the music teachers offered the Digital Score project some observations about how their students engaged with this Open Orchestra project, and how this had differed from their previous engagements over the past 5 years.
-These are listed in more detail [here Beverley School](/assets/docs/neil_t_impact.pdf) and [here Priory Woods School](/assets/docs/adam_f_impact.pdf), and highlight how Hopkinson and their “Journey Through a Changing World” project had impact on the following
+These are listed in more detail [Beverley School impact](/assets/docs/neil_t_impact.pdf) and [Priory Woods School impact](/assets/docs/adam_f_impact.pdf), and highlight how Hopkinson and their “Journey Through a Changing World” project had impact on the following areas:
-areas:

 -	Musical development
 -	Creativity and Imaginative development